 Guyana Stockfeeds Inc. (the company) was incorporated on October 14, 1960 and obtained Certificate of Continuance on March 13, 1997 in accordance with the Companies Act 1991.
-Its principal activity is the manufacture and sale of livestock feeds and parboiled rice.
+Its principal activity is the manufacture and sale of livestock feeds and parboiled rice and sale of baby chicks.